m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

      |    5    | 69 to 85 |

  - Hopefully, as a team, you can complete the data entry in 10 to 20 minutes.
-   Can you enter the data faster **and more accurately** than the team next to you?!
+   Can you enter the data faster **and more accurately** than the team next to you?
+   Is it faster to enter the data row-by-row or column-by-column?
  - When you have finished, compare your table with the team next to you to help fix any mistakes.
  - Finally, copy and paste the data from `Federalist-Papers-Team-Data` (your team's Google sheet) back to `Federalist-Papers-Data` (your individual Google sheet).